Lectito

 Overview

-The Article struct provides methods for converting to different formats:
+The Article struct provides several ways to render extracted content:

 | Method | Format | Requires Feature |